 Like a tummy tuck, it can also repair split ab muscles, also known as abdominis recti.
 This is a common complication after pregnancy, but can also occur in post weight loss patients.
 A gap between your ab muscles is not aesthetically pleasing, and most tummy tuck surgeries can take care of it.

-An extended tummy tuck may leave a longer scar than a classic tummy tuck, but some patients have more fat and skin to remove around their middle and find the scar well worth the confidence gain.
-An extended tummy tuck can help your clothes fit much better while helping you get the curves you have always wanted in the right places.
+An extended tummy tuck may leave a longer scar than a classic tummy tuck, since some patients have more fat and skin to remove around their middle and sides.

 Fleur-de-lis tummy tuck